lagossapp/lagoss/README.md

 - Native Web APIs like `Request`, `Response`...
 - 100% open-source
 - Deploy APIs, SSR(ed) websites, Webhooks endpoints, Cron jobs...
-- CLI to manage Functions and develop locally
+- CLI to manage Apps and develop locally
 - Deploy at the Edge using the Cloud version, or self-host it

 ## Contributing